the-draupnir-project/Draupnir/.changeset/strong-rooms-try.md

 "draupnir": patch
 ---

-Make Zero Touch Deployment default workflow in configuration file.
+Make `initialManager` the uncommented option in the `default.yaml` config file instead of `managementRoom`.